-During July 2009, an executive management strategic planning session was held to define the direction of the department during the course of the next five financial years (2010/11 to 2014/15).
+During July 2009, an executive management strategic planning session was held to define the direction of the department during the course of the next five financial years (2010 to 2014).
 A departmental workshop including all managers was held, where the draft 5 year strategic plan was discussed.
 At this session the strategic goals and objectives of the department were confirmed.
+This revised Strategic Plan has incorporated that changes due to the new aligned budget programme structure.